 If you’re about to be a freshman and want more tips before college move-in day, check out college advice YouTube videos.

-Photos courtesy of Sally Stunkel.
+Last two photos courtesy of Sally Stunkel.